Welcome to today's edition of the Rush 24-7 podcast.

 But why believe what they're saying about this delay business?

-After New Orleans and after all of these things we know that they've reported, after Cindy Sheehan, after Bill Burkett, after the forge documents in the memos, after giving Dan Rather awards after all the media circling the wagons of defense.
+Why believe them after New Orleans and after all of these things we know that they report, after Cindy Sheehan, after Bill Burkett, after the forged documents in the memos, after giving Dan Rather awards, after all the media circling the wagons and why believe them on anything they say, particularly when it is about a conservative?

 There's nothing in this indictment, folks.

-There's not one charge in the as there's no money laundering here, and yet that's the theme that I keep hearing, because it sounds bad.
+There's not one charge in the there's no money laundering here, and yet that's the theme that I keep hearing, because it sounds bad.

 Money laundering sounds bad.